What makes our design special.

 Our equipment is packed with locally sourced, unbleached, sheep’s wool due to its ability to reduce sound transfer and vibrations, insulate, and natural heat resistance.
-Wool fibres are particularly effective at dampening airborne vibrations and preventing them from affecting the performance of our amplifier chip.
-The temperature stability of the system (class D) and insulating properties of the wool have the benefit of eliminating heat sinks.
-Wool also eliminates the need for fans which are both mechanically and electrically noisy.
+Wool fibres are one of our most effective elements at dampening airborne vibrations and preventing them from affecting the performance of our amplifier chip.